BNewman917/mern-bad-bank/README.md

 ## About

 This is my capstone project for MIT xPro Full Stack Coding Bootcamp.
+This Full Stack MERN Bank was created in React Redux using Node and Express to interact with a MongoDB Atlas database modeled using Mongoose.

+This app has complete CRUD functionality and uses JSON Web Tokens for authentication.

 ## Skills Used